State SARE co-Coordinators:

-Expanded partnerships across UH-CTAHR, crossing departments, linking with community colleges, agricultural NGOs and local agricultural consultants accelerate our efforts at adapting SA systems to tropical ecosystems.
-This year saw yet stronger alliances with our partners at the community colleges.
+Expanded partnerships across UH-CTAHR, crossing departments, linking with community colleges, agricultural NGOs, and local agricultural consultants accelerate our efforts at adapting SA systems to tropical ecosystems.
+This year saw yet stronger alliances with our partners at the community colleges, public and private agencies.

 - Annual Sustainability Festival by Hawaii's largest private landowner.

 - Proliferation of Beginning Farmer training programs across the state, New Farmers Network on Maui, GoFarm Hawaii on O’ahu, Moloka'i Native Hawaiian Beginning Farmer Program, and Ku I Ka Mana (Kohala Center Beginning Farmer Program) utilizing sustainable and organic agricultural practices.

 - The strategy recommends actions to market “Buy Local/It Matters” and to brand and label local food products.
 A critical factor towards successful implementation will be building partnerships with the increasing number of organizations involved in food self-sufficiency/food security.